UKCloud/documentation/articles/openshift/oshift-ref-no_proxy.md

 ## Purpose of no_proxy

 `no_proxy` is an environment variable used in conjunction with `http_proxy` and `https_proxy`.
-If an HTTP(S) connection attempt is destined for an address or hostname listed in `no_proxy`, the traffic will not be requested via the proxy and will instead use the routes on the current node, ensuring connectivity is not lost with alternate networks such as HSCN or a VRF.
+If an HTTP(S) connection attempt is destined for an address or hostname listed in `no_proxy`, the traffic will not be requested via the proxy and will instead use the routes on the current node, ensuring connectivity is not lost with alternate community or private networks.

 ## Viewing proxy environment variables